alp82/abmash/README.markdown

 Abmash
 ======
-Abmash is all about **interacting with a browser as humans would do**.
+Abmash is a Java library and all about **interacting with a browser as humans would do**.

 *Including AJAX and forms.*